Desperate-Coding/InvisiText/README.md

 ## Learn More

-We have moved all our documentation and installation instructions to our website, [InvisiText](http://invisi-text.surge.sh).
+I have moved all our documentation and usage instructions to our website, [InvisiText](http://invisi-text.surge.sh).

-## Contributing

-To contribute to this project, you must:

-1. Clone this repo.
-2. Make your changes.
-3. Carefully test out your changes in all major browsers (eg. IE, Edge, Chrome, Opera, Firefox, Tor, etc.)
-4. Submit a pull request.

 ## Notes

 Note 1.
 InvisiText `blurred` does not work on IE or Edge yet.

-## Credits
+## Inspiration

 Very much thanks to [Darryl Huffman](https://codepen.io/darrylhuffman/pen/EyyNEP) who made a very nice JS library to make invisible ink.
-That first got me wondering whether there was a CSS - only solution.
+That first got me wondering whether there was a CSS-only solution.

 More thanks to [Adam Ruf](https://codepen.io/adamruf/pen/GZwdrY) who experimented with different CSS thingys.
 This gave me the idea first to add the hovering / clicking feature.